lukebaker/js-templating/README.md

 The routes object maps a URL pattern to a template that should be rendered.
 The templates are identified by their id attribute.
 The URL pattern can be a pattern supported by [Router object of Backbone.js.](http://documentcloud.github.com/backbone/#Router-routes)

-If the underlying mustache templates need data passed to them, the routes object can include that data.
-Instead of simply passing the string of template's id, pass an object with the key being the string of the template's id and the value being the data that the mustache template requires.
+If the underlying dust.js templates need data passed to them, the routes object can include that data.
+Instead of simply passing the string of template's id, pass an object with the key being the string of the template's id and the value being the data that the dust.js template requires.
 For example:

 ```js
  var routes = {